 Chile pepper has the ability to release endorphins, natural painkillers triggered to put out internal “fire.”
 Endorphins also cause the high of extreme physical exertion.
 And this floating, energized feeling so powerful in its pleasure that it can cause addiction to spicy cuisine.

 A pinch of chile powder can raise body temperature and get you in the mood to tear off your clothes.
 It also makes lips plump up with kissable softness and desirability.
 In fact, it is said that all the heat can telegraph the visual cues of a sexual flush.
 This sexy physical attribute can put a lover’s mind in the mood with as little as one delicious glance.

 Each of the hundreds of chile varieties produce a different level of heat and subtly unique flavor.
 Chipotles promise a smokiness, from which even the merest whiff is arousing.
 Habaneros are among the most hot, thereby the most dangerous.
-The heat of chile peppers is concentrated in the veins.
-To decrease heat, remove the veins before cooking the peppers.
+The many varieties of Thai chiles also pack a punch of heat.